TRON-Bioinformatics/covigator-ngs-pipeline/README.md

     nextflow run tron-bioinformatics/covigator-ngs-pipeline -profile conda --help

 Input:
-    * --fastq1: the first input FASTQ file (not compatible with --fasta)
+    * --fastq1: the first input FASTQ file (not compatible with --fasta, nor --vcf)
-    * --fasta: the FASTA file containing the assembly sequence (not compatible with --fastq1)
+    * --fasta: the FASTA file containing the assembly sequence (not compatible with --fastq1, nor --vcf)
+    * --vcf: the VCF file containing mutations to analyze (not compatible with --fastq1, nor --fasta)
     * --name: the sample name, output files will be named after this name
     * --output: the folder where to publish output
     * --input_fastqs_list: alternative to --name and --fastq1 for batch processing
     * --library: required only when using --input_fastqs
     * --input_fastas_list: alternative to --name and --fasta for batch processing
+    * --input_vcfs_list: alternative to --name and --vcf for batch processing

 Optional input only required to use a custom reference:
     * --reference: the reference genome FASTA file, *.fai, *.dict and bwa indexes are required.